SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 ## Requirements
 ### A. Security Related Requirements
 1. F01.
 The secure browser shall NOT provide a means to clear browser cache.
-   * _Rationale_: Cache is controlled by cache-control headers set from the server side.
-Application attach query strings to js/CSS links which allows application to break caches by changing the query string parameter.
+   * _Rationale_: Browser cache is controlled via `cache-control` headers set from the server side.
+The server attaches query strings to js/CSS links which allows it to break caches by changing the query string parameters.
    * _References_: Smarter Balanced Secure Browser Contract requirements.
 1. F02.
 The secure browser shall NOT provide a means to clear browser cookies.
-	* _Rationale_: Cookies like  authentication cookies can be cleared by the server side when application send over the login page.
+	* _Rationale_: Browser cookies can be indirectly expired by the server (by setting the cookie's expiration date to a past date).
+The next time a user makes a request to a page within the domain or path that set the cookie, the browser will determine that the cookie has expired and remove it.
 	* _References_: Smarter Balanced Secure Browser Contract requirements.
 1. F03.
 The secure browser may provide a means to clear system clipboard (optional).
 	* _Rationale_: The clipboard is a software facility used for short-term data storage and/or data transfer between documents or applications, via copy and paste operations.
 Clearing it can eliminate the possibility of the student using the clipboard to maintain assessment-related information.